 Taken from Westphal 2007: 172, Taf.
 31.

 Two more find comes from Schleswig.
 One of them is 140 mm long, 26 mm broad, 15 mm thick and the slit is 100 mm long and 7 mm broad.
 The sheath is made of spruce wood, has holes in the ends and it resembles the type 1.
 This sheath is decorated with a carved animal in Urnes style.
-Under the animal, there are “two axes facing each other that clearly suggest the function of this object” (Saggau 2006: 264; Abb.
+Under the animal, there are “two axes facing each other that clearly suggest the function of this object” (Hilberg 2022: Abb.
+110; Saggau 2006: 264; Abb.
 44: 13; Abb.
 45).
-The second is a 271 mm long sheath made of juniper wood was discovered in Schleswig as well, and it probably served as the sheath for a cleaver or a mezzaluna knife (Saggau 2006: 264; Abb.
+The second is a 271 mm long sheath made of juniper wood was discovered in Schleswig as well, and it probably served as the sheath for a cleaver or a mezzaluna knife (Hilberg 2022: Abb.
+107; Saggau 2006: 264; Abb.
 44: 14).
-Based on 235 mm long slit, which responds to Petersen type M axes, Kainov and Singh interpret this sheath as a protection for a two handed axe (Kainov – Singh 2016: 200).
+Based on 235 mm long slit, which corresponds to Petersen type M axes, Hilberg and Kainov interpret this sheath as a protection for a two handed axe (Hilberg 2022: 186; Kainov – Singh 2016: 200).
+The dating points to 1090s (Hilberg 2022: 186).
+Another unpublished sheath comes from Schleswig, discovered in 1976 at Plessenstraße 83/3, house no. 8, structure 41.
+The material of this sheath is unknown.
+One side is equipped with a hole, the other is broken off.
+Personal verification at the museum leads us to believe that the sheath is fitted with a blade slit.
+The end of the sheath is slightly raised on the visible side.
+According to Volker Hilberg, the dating points to the period from 1100 to the second half of the 12th century.

 Decorated axe and cleaver / mezzaluna knife / two-handed axe sheaths from Schleswig, type 1.